 It’s also worth mentioning that since theft is a crime of moral turpitude, it can have a detrimental effect on anyone with a professional license or seeking employment.

-While you may be tempted to handle these charges yourself in order to save money, it’s worth recognizing the difference a top Vista theft defense lawyer can make in your case.
+While you may be tempted to handle these charges yourself in order to save money, it’s worth recognizing the difference a top theft attorney can make in your case.
 In some cases, your attorney may be able to have a misdemeanor charged as an infraction, punishable by nothing more than a fine, or have a grand theft charge reduced to a misdemeanor -especially if the value of the meal was close to the $950 threshold.
 If you had a good reason for leaving without paying, your lawyer may even be able to have the charges dropped altogether.